wada314/puroro/readme.md

 ## Sample command
 Keep in mind that protoc command not work properly with Windows path separator "\\".
 Use "/" instead.

+The below is a sample command for Windows OS.
+Please replace the ".exe" below into your OS's one.

 ```
 $ protoc <protofile-path> --plugin=protoc-gen-rust=./target/debug/puroro-plugin.exe --rust_out=<output-dir> --proto_path=<protofile-dir>
 ```